-U.S. consulting companies are increasingly selling their services in China.
+U.S. consulting companies are increasingly selling their services in and to China.
 This is part of the general trend towards sales into China that we have noted.
-In confirmation of this trend, we have recently worked with several U.S. based consultants in selling their services into China.
-The approach taken by U.S. consultants is consistently naïve and almost guarantees problems in China.
+In confirmation of this trend, we have recently worked with several U.S. and EU based consultants in selling their services into China.
+The approach taken by these consultants almost guarantees problems in China.

-1. Payment must be received by the service provider before it begins work.
-It is not required that 100% of the fee be received in advance, but a substantial payment must be received in the U.S. company bank account before any work starts.
-In addition, it is essential that final work product not be transferred to the Chinese side until after final payment is received.
+1. Payment should be received by the service provider before it begins work.
+It is not required that you receive 100% of the fee in advance, but a substantial payment should be received in your company bank account before you start any work.
+It is essential that you not transfer final work product to the Chinese side until after you have received your final payment.

-2. All payments to the U.S. side are net of Chinese taxes.
-That is, the Chinese side must pay a sum certain to the American service provider and that amount is payable regardless of the taxes the Chinese side is required to pay before making the payment to the foreign service provider.
+2. All payments to the foreign service provider are net of Chinese taxes.
+That is, the Chinese side must pay a sum certain to the foreign service provider and that amount is payable regardless of the taxes the Chinese side is required to pay before making the payment to the foreign service provider.

 These provisions are essential for two reasons.
 The first is the general reluctance of Chinese companies to pay full price for services.
-Chinese companies in general suffer from what I call the “contempt for the intangible.”
-Though they accept that they have to pay for hard goods like minerals or machinery, they resist being required to pay for intangibles such as consulting or design services.
+Chinese companies in general suffer from what I call “contempt for the intangible.”
+Though they accept that they have to pay for hard goods like minerals or machinery, they resist paying for intangibles such as consulting or design services.

 The only way to prevent this from happening is to insist that no work begins until a substantial initial payment has been made.
 This often will kill the deal and the Chinese side will walk away.
-This is a good result.
-As my old boss used to say: “There is only one thing worse than working.
-That is working and not getting paid.”
+This though is a good result.
+Trust me.
+As my old boss used to say: “There is only one thing worse than working; working and not getting paid.”

-The second reason is that the Chinese government is fundamentally hostile to payments made by Chinese companies to foreign service providers.
+The second reason is the Chinese government is fundamentally hostile to payments made by Chinese companies to foreign service providers.
 It thus often happens that Chinese companies in good faith try to make the required payments but are prevented from making payment due to the actions of the Chinese authorities.
-How does this happen?

 China still maintains strong controls over foreign exchange.
-When a Chinese company goes to make a payment to a foreign party it must convert RMB to the foreign currency.
+When a Chinese company seeks to pay a foreign party it must convert RMB to the foreign currency.
 The local foreign exchange bank acts as the agent in determining whether the proposed exchange and transfer of funds meets with central government regulations and policy.
 The rules for service payments are unclear.
 As a result, the approach taken by one local bank may be completely different than the approach taken by a bank in another city.

 Some of the problems that arise are as follows:

-- The bank refuses to make the exchange on the ground that all payments for foreign services are suspicious.
+- The bank refuses to make the exchange on the grounds that all payments for foreign services are suspicious.
 Though this is entirely contrary to Chinese law, this happens surprisingly often.